vdbrink/vdbrink.github.io/homeassistant/homeassistant_web_scraper.md

 ---
 ## Add it to your dashboard

-Now you can use your new sensor on your dashboard or in an automation.
+Now the new sensor can be added to the dashboard or can be used in an automation.

 <img src="images_web_scraper/eneco_flex_gas_price_dashboard.png" alt="Eneco Flex gas price on your dashboard" width="400px">

-Or use a Markdown card to present the news, for example.
+Or use a Markdown card to present the extract data.\
+For example, if you scrape a news site headline.

 ![News nu.nl](images/news_headline.png)

-The corresponding YAML code:
+This is the corresponding YAML code:
 ```yaml
 {% raw %}
 # Sourcecode by vdbrink.github.io